harrycresswell/harry/content/notes/TIL03-deploy-graphql-sanity.md

 ## Explore the Schema from a Gatsby project

-Explore `￼http://localhost:8000/___graphql`￼ after running `gatsby develop` to understand the created data and create a new query and checking available collections and fields by typing `CTRL + SPACE`.
+Explore `￼http://localhost:8000/___graphql` after running `gatsby develop` to understand the created data and create a new query and checking available collections and fields by typing `CTRL + SPACE`.

 ## Further Resources

-For more on this step ￼[check out the docs￼](https://www.sanity.io/docs/data-store/graphql#deploying-the-graph-ql-api).
+For more on this step [check out the docs](https://www.sanity.io/docs/data-store/graphql#deploying-the-graph-ql-api).